Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape: Low Rank Bias and Approx. Linearity of the Escape Directions

 \end{proposition}

-The proof of Theorem \ref{thm:approximate_rank_at_opt_escape} therefore goes as follows: for any $\ell=pL$, Proposition \ref{prop:almost_all_rank_1} implies that there are at least $(1-p)L=L-\ell$ layers that are approximately rank 1.
+The proof of Theorem \ref{thm:approximate_rank_at_opt_escape} therefore goes as follows: for any $\ell=pL$, Proposition \ref{prop:almost_all_rank_1} implies that there are at least $(1-p)L=L-\ell$ layers that are approximately rank-one.
 The earliest such layer $\ell_0$ must satisfy $\ell_0\leq\ell$.
-Proposition \ref{prop:approx_rank_1_inputs} implies that all layers after $\ell_0$ must be approximately rank 1, including the $\ell$-th layer.
+Proposition \ref{prop:approx_rank_1_inputs} implies that all layers after $\ell_0$ must be approximately rank-one, including the $\ell$-th layer.

 The two propositions are also of independent interest.
 Proposition \ref{prop:approx_rank_1_inputs} gives an example of inputs where all layers are low-rank, not just the deeper layers.
 Proposition \ref{prop:almost_all_rank_1} applies to any parameter with fast enough escape speed, not just to the optimal escape direction, and guarantees a similar low rank structure.
 Interestingly, in contrast to the other results, it does not say anything about where those low-rank layers are.